 The U.S. Food and Drug Administration (FDA) approved four allergy tablets products.
 Two are directed at different kinds of grass pollen, one is for dust mites and one is for short ragweed.
-The two grass pollen allergy tablets are Oralair® (Stallergenes), which has five kinds of northern grass pollen, and Grastek® (Merck), which has timothy grass pollen.
-The short ragweed allergy tablet is called Ragwitek® (Merck).
-The dust mite tablet is called Odactra® (Merck).
+The two grass pollen allergy tablets are Oralair® (Stallergenes-Greer), which has five kinds of northern grass pollen, and Grastek® (ALK Inc.), which has timothy grass pollen.
+The short ragweed allergy tablet is called Ragwitek® (ALK Inc.).
+The dust mite tablet is called Odactra® (ALK Inc.).

 These four allergy tablets provide an additional option for the treatment of allergic rhinitis/rhinoconjunctivitis triggered by dust mite, ragweed or timothy/northern grasses.

 SLIT (allergy tablets) is similar to SCIT in terms of the effectiveness of controlling allergy symptoms, and both have been shown to provide long term improvement even after the treatment has ended.
 However, the treatment is only effective for the allergen contained in SCIT or allergy tablets.
 If someone is allergic to ragweed and trees, the ragweed tablets/shots would only help control ragweed symptoms during ragweed season.

 Allergy tablets have a more favorable safety profile than SCIT, which is why it does not need to be given in a medical setting after the first dose.
 However, the FDA-approved product information of the four SLIT tablets includes a warning about the possibility of severe allergic reactions from SLIT and a recommendation that an epinephrine autoinjector be prescribed to patients receiving allergy tablets in the event a severe allergic reaction should occur.